 My research team and I can offer you all imaginable cooperation in this approach.
 We are willing

-- to present our findings in detail to the members of the National Academy of Sciences, for example in the form of a lecture, and to answer corresponding questions;
+- to present our findings in detail to the members of the Academy of Science, for example in the form of a lecture, and to answer corresponding questions;

-- to plan and implement corresponding research programs and clinical trials with your members and the corresponding specialist departments of the National Academy of Sciences;
+- to plan and implement corresponding research programs and clinical trials with your members and the corresponding specialist departments of the Academy of Science;

 - together with your Academy, to prepare a nationwide health education program stressing the role of micronutrients in maintaining health;

 Over the past century nine Nobel prizes in total have been awarded for the discovery of the health benefits of vitamins and other micronutrients5.
-The National Academy of Sciences counts Nobel prize-winners amongst its current or former members.
+The Academy of Science counts Nobel prize-winners amongst its current or former members.

 I had the privilege myself of working with a two-time Nobel prize-winner who told me shortly before his death that the day would come when I would have to raise my voice on behalf of the findings of micronutrient research to facilitate a breakthrough – against all conflicting interests.
 This is such a moment.

-In view of the scientific findings which we now have, the National Academy of Sciences has only two alternatives: either it recognises the scientific findings now available on the importance of micronutrients in combatting the Coronavirus pandemic – or it will lose its credibility as a promoter of science for the good of mankind.
+In view of the scientific findings which we now have, the Academy of Science has only two alternatives: either it recognizes the scientific findings now available on the importance of micronutrients in combatting the Coronavirus pandemic – or it will lose its credibility as a promoter of science for the good of mankind.